Möng Nawng

-Möng Nawng was a Shan state in what is today Burma.
+Möng Nawng was a Shan state in what is modern-day Myanmar.

 Möng Nawng was bound by Kengtung State in the east.
 The Nam Pang, an important river, crossed the state from north to south.
 Its capital was Mong Nawng.

 History

 Möng Nawng became independent from Hsenwi in 1851 under the rulership of the myoza Heng Awn.
 It was a tributary of the Burmese Kingdom until 1887, when the Shan states submitted to British rule after the fall of the Konbaung dynasty.

 Rulers

 The rulers of Möng Nawng bore the title of Myoza.